Helga Bårdsdatter Kristiansen – Norway

 Bernard Lefauconnier - France

-Bernard was first assistant professor in Economics at the University of Caen, in France, including also one year in Quebec.
-While he was director of an Alpine centre in Savoie, France for three years, his interest progressed from sport activities to the environment.
-Then, Bernard started new university studies at the University of Grenoble and became a glaciologist, specialist on Arctic glaciers and the link between glaciers and climate.
+Bernard Lefauconnier was first assistant professor in Economics at the University of Caen, France.
+While he was director of an Alpine centre in Savoie, France, for three years, his interest progressed from sport activities to the environment.
+Bernard started new university studies at the University of Grenoble and became a glaciologist, specialist on Arctic glaciers and the link between glaciers and climate.
 After his Ph.D. he has worked as a researcher with the Norwegian Polar Institute in Oslo and the Laboratory of Glaciology in Grenoble.
 As a director of Research, he has initiated three European projects in the Arctic and has been French representative at the International Arctic Scientific Committee - IASC.
-He has also been professor at the University of Silesia in Poland.
-In 25 years, Bernard has led a number of national and international field scientific campaigns, mainly in Svalbard but has also participated to expeditions in Greenland, Baffin Land and Franz Joseph Land.
+Bernard has also been professor at the University of Silesia in Poland.
+For 25 years he has led a number of national and international field scientific campaigns, mainly in Svalbard, but he has also participated to expeditions in Greenland, Baffin Land and Franz Joseph Land.
 He established a new French Arctic station in Ny-Ålesund, Svalbard.
 Today, Bernard is writing pedagogic booklets and gives lectures to public of all ages.
-Bernard has leisure qualifications in sailing and mountaineering and is a good singer.

 Detlef Damaske - Germany